-A planning application for the project is expected to be submitted in mid-2021 with construction to start in 2022, subject to An Bord Pleanála approval.
+The 11.3-hectare Dundrum Central development is to be located on the site of the Dundrum Central Mental Hospital, which is moving location imminently.
+A planning application for the project is expected to be submitted in mid-2021 with construction to start in 2022, subject to planning approval.

 Barry Chambers, Project Lead with the Land Development Agency said:

-As part of this community consultation, the LDA has launched a new website – www.dundrumcentral.ie .
-The website carries details of the project and an initial survey for people to complete.
+Further details of the consultation will be available online at – www.dundrumcentral.ie.
 The LDA has also appointed a Community Liaison Team, who will act as a key contact point for stakeholders in the local community.